 The primary objectives of the Global Conservation Consortia are to:

-- Establish and foster a network of experts
+- Establish and foster a network of experts in target groups to participate in Consortium activities

-- Establish and manage coordinated ex situ collections of high conservation value
+- Establish and manage coordinated ex situ collections of high conservation value to support in situ action

 - Ensure that threatened species are conserved in situ

-- Increase public awareness and engagement
+- Increase public awareness and engagement in tree conservation

 For more information about the Global Conservation Consortia, please contact Dan Crowley